ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}

 This tutorial is a short introduction to using an {{site.data.keyword.databases-for-elasticsearch_full}} deployment.
 Connect to your deployment using [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html){: external}, an open source tool that adds visualization capabilities to your Elasticsearch database.
-This tutorial runs Kibana in a Docker container, by using the Kibana image from the Docker image repository.
-You can also [download and install Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) to run a system you control.
+This tutorial runs Kibana in a Docker container by using the Kibana image from the Docker image repository.
+[Install Kibana with Docker](https://www.elastic.co/guide/en/kibana/7.17/docker.html){: external} to run a system you control.

 ## Before you begin
 {: #before-begin}